vahidhedayati/micronaut-playground/shop/README.md

-There is some form of a bug, at the moment can't really trace down where the problem resides:
+There is some form of a bug, at the moment can't really trace down where the problem resides: Highly likely the bug resides very very locally "the noob at this end"

 ```
 ./gradlew users:run